 Open the downloaded file in order to install the update.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows Update stuck while the upgrade process simply uses the official media creation tool to upgrade windows 10 version 21H1 without any error or problem.
+Also If you are getting windows Update stuck while the upgrade process simply uses the official media creation tool to upgrade to windows 10 version 21H1 without any error or problem.

 - How To Disable Windows 10 Automatic Updates Installation

 - Fix windows store app installation error 0x80073cf9

 - Solved: Windows 10 Laptop Freezes and Crash after windows update

 - Solved: No Audio Output Device is Installed in Windows 10 21H1

 - iTunes Not Working on Windows 10?
 Here 5 Different iTunes problems and solutions